joelmazer/star-jetframework/README.md

 # Getting started
 ## Prequisites / also needed
-inside your StRoot director you will need to copy the contents of this git repository into the directory
+inside your StRoot directory you will need to copy the contents of this git repository into the directory
 ```
 StMyAnalysisMaker/
 ```